ChronoStaff/gulag/README.md

-This will just be my attempt to alter this stack to fit my own server to make it better ultimately Installation Guide
+This will just be my attempt to alter this stack to fit my own server to make it better and faster and ditch the ripple stack.
+Visit https://akatsuki.pw to support the orignal creator.
+Installation Guide
 -------------
 important notes:
 - ubuntu 20.04 & nginx have unknown issues? i recommend using 18.04